the-lstv/the-lstv/README.md

 | Y2K | 💖 Love It | no |
 | Vaporwave | Pretty cool | no |

-I'm still working i promise :)
+-->
-Just nothing that would be publish-worthy at this moment --> i am tired :p
+i am tired :p